-The School of Mathematics will be piloting an advanced placement exam for Math 2802, Applications of Linear Algebra, for the Spring 2020 term, in lieu of offering this course.
-Please note, at this time, we are only offering this option for Spring 2020.
-As we cannot guarantee that this option will be offered in future terms, and as Math 2802 has been discontinued, we strongly recommend all students who are considering a CS or ECE major take Math 1554 instead of Math 1553.
+The School of Mathematics will be offering an advanced placement exam for Math 2802, Applications of Linear Algebra, for the Spring 2020 term, in lieu of offering this course.
+Please note, we are only offering this option for Spring 2020.
+As this option will not be offered in future terms, and as Math 2802 has been discontinued, we strongly recommend all students who are considering a CS or ECE major take Math 1554 instead of Math 1553.

 This exam is being offered to CS and ECE students who are in need of an additional two credit hours of linear algebra in order to satisfy their major degree requirements.